 Research is crucially important for the future health of our population and the delivery of excellent healthcare.
-The Royal College of Physicians (RCP) is encouraging all physicians to get more involved in research and working for research and medical academia to become an integral part of the NHS.
+The RCP is encouraging all physicians to get more involved in research and working for research and medical academia to become an integral part of the NHS.

 What we are doing

-In 2019, RCP published Delivering research for all .
-This statement, endorsed by 16 other organisations, sets out our view that high-quality research in the NHS is everyone’s responsibility and a core part of clinical care.
-The statement follows the 2016 RCP report, Research for All, which set out our ambition to ensure that doctors have protected time and flexibility to participate in research, and promote a research active medical workforce.
+This followed on from our earlier publication - Delivering research for all.
+This statement, endorsed by 16 other organisations, set out our view that high-quality research in the NHS is everyone’s responsibility and a core part of clinical care.

 Championing research culture

 Those already involved in research have an equal role to play in providing support to colleagues who want to be more involved.
-The RCP has published a series of blogs by academics and doctors about the value of research activities.
+The RCP has published a series of blogs by academics, doctors, patients and NHS trust leaders about the value of research activities.